- abstinent (adj.)

 - abysm (n.)

-- "bottomless gulf, greatest depths," now chiefly poetic, c.
+- "bottomless gulf, greatest depths," c.
 1300, from Old French abisme "chasm, abyss, depths of ocean, Hell" (12c., Modern French abîme), from Vulgar Latin *abyssimus (source also of Spanish and Portuguese abismo), which represents perhaps a superlative of Latin abyssus or a formation on analogy of Greek-derived words in -ismus; see abyss.
+It survived only as a poetic variant of abyss; as late as early 17c. it was pronounced to rhyme with time.

 - abysmal (adj.)